unclereeemus/ytmp/README.md

 	ctrl-space	ytmp m x for entry
-	alt-space	ytmp m x x for entry alt-bspace	ytmp m c x for entry
+	alt-space	ytmp m x x for entry alt-bspace	ytmp m c x for entry alt-c		ytmp m c x x for entry alt-s		run ytmp and inherit the input field alt-z		run ytmp z and inherit the input field ctrl-alt-s	run ytmp s and inherit the input field ctrl-alt-x	run ytmp x and inherit the input field alt-p		run ytmp sp and inherit the input field

+  * readline binds are also available in all fzf instances

   --------------------------------------------------------
   nvim key bindings: